Finetuning-Free Diffusion Model with Adaptive Constraint Guidance for Inorganic Crystal Structure Generation: Introduction

 To this end, our approach relies on a foundation model: an unconstrained generative model for inorganic materials that has been pre-trained to generate stable and diverse crystal structures across the periodic table.
 Here, we employ MatterGen~\cite{zeni2025generative}, a robust diffusion-based model for inorganic materials.
 MatterGen has been pre-trained to generate stable structures by focusing on compounds within 0.10 eV/atom of the convex hull, ensuring diversity in crystal structures and supporting flexible property conditioning.
-While MatterGen currently handles unit cells with up to 20 atoms only, this limitation is outweighed in our setting by its maturity, optimization, and demonstrated performance, making it a strong backbone for our approach.
+While MatterGen currently handles unit cells with up to 20 atoms only, this limitation is outweighed in our setting by its optimization and demonstrated performance, making it a strong backbone for our approach.

 At sampling time, we introduce a training-free guidance mechanism~\cite{training-free-guidance}, compatible with any off-the-shelf guidance function based on the Universal Guidance for Diffusion Models~\cite{bansal2023universal}.
-This mechanism enforces user-defined physical and chemical constraints, as detailed in methodology Section 2.
-Building on this foundation, Section 3 of this paper presents our finetuning-free generative framework for materials, demonstrated through case studies of inorganic crystal structures generated under user-defined geometrical constraints such as interatomic distances and coordination numbers.
+This mechanism enforces user-defined physical and chemical constraints, as detailed in Section~2.
+Building on this foundation, Section~3 presents our fine-tuning-free generative framework for materials, demonstrated through case studies of inorganic crystal structures generated under user-defined geometrical constraints such as interatomic distances and coordination numbers.
 These constraints are expressed and evaluated through the analysis of their statistical distributions and energy profiles, leveraging GNN-MLIPs such as GRACE~\cite{grace} as high-performing energy estimators.
+Our MatterGen-based guidance implementation is available at \url{https://github.com/link-lab3629/scout-matter}